yzjedu/cs151-pa2-Ceburns/initial_design.md

     1. output invalid choice
     2. ask user to enter 1, 2, or 3
 22. output player 3 selection
-23. set updated sticks equal to updated sticks minus player 3 choice
+23. set total as total minus player 3 choice
-24. set player 3 updated equal to updated sticks
-25. if player 3 updated is equal to 0
+25. if player 3 total is equal to 0
     1. player 3 losses is equal to 1
 26. otherwise
     1. player 3 losses is equal to zero